rarescrisan/typescript-api-service/README.md

 This is a cli task runner tool I created, similar to `make`.
 It looks for a [`maskfile.md`](./maskfile.md) file in the current directory and parses it for commands.
 For example, if you run `mask bootstrap` in this directory, all packages and services will be installed, built and ready to use.

-At this point in time, there's no precompiled binaries so you can only install it with cargo: `cargo install mask`
+At this point in time, there's no precompiled binaries so you can only [install it with cargo](https://github.com/jakedeichert/mask#getting-started).

 **watchexec** · [repo](https://github.com/watchexec/watchexec)